afnanenayet/gitup/docs/design.md

 - Update git repositories
   - Update any particular branch or multiple branches
+    - Ensure that only one instance of `gitup` is updating the branches at any given moment
   - Allow for various ways to select which repositories should be updated
     - By default, update all tracked repositories
     - Use fuzzy matching or regular expressions to either include or